tamimibrahim17/Common-scripts-function/README.md

 # Common-scripts-function
-Some scripts / functions those I use almost daily
+Some scripts / functions those I use almost daily.